 Nickel has long been widely used in batteries, most commonly in nickel cadmium and nickel metal hydride rechargeable batteries, which first came to fore in the 1980s.
-The emergence of Li-ion batteries and the push by governments around the world towards electric vehicles in a bid to reduce fossil fuel emissions is a game changer for the nickel sector.
+The emergence of lithium-ion batteries and the push by governments around the world towards electric vehicles in a bid to reduce fossil fuel emissions is a game changer for the nickel sector.

-Two of the most commonly used Li-ion batteries are Nickel-Cobalt-Aluminium (80% Ni) and Nickel-Manganese-Cobalt (33%-80% Ni).
+Two of the most commonly used lithium-ion batteries are Nickel-Cobalt-Aluminium (80% Ni) and Nickel-Manganese-Cobalt (33%-80% Ni).
 Using nickel in batteries offers greater energy density and storage at a lower cost.
 This is particularly important to deliver long range performance for electric vehicles.

 Currently the world consumes approximately 2.3 million tonnes per annum of nickel.
 This is largely attributable to the stainless steel industry.
 The emergence of electric vehicles will create a significant increase in the demand for nickel, which has many industry proponents concerned with whether or not supply can grow to meet forecast demand.
 Industry experts predict that in order to meet targeted government adoption of electric vehicles to reduce emissions, global nickel demand will almost have to double from current levels.